Alessandra9922/ADM_HW5_Group_10/README.md

 - `CommandLine.sh`: Bash script containing solution for command line question

-- `output_bash_script.png`: Screenshot of the outpunt given by the bash script run on the out Unix local system
+- `output_bash_script.png`: Screenshot of the outpunt given by the bash script run on our Unix local system

 ## Analysis Summary